MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/tips-on-using-text-boxes.md

 - **[AutoSize](../../reference/user-interface-help/autosize-property.md)** controls whether the **TextBox** adjusts to display all of the text.
 When using **AutoSize** with a **TextBox**, the width of the **TextBox** shrinks or expands according to the amount of text in the **TextBox** and the font size used to display the text.

  **AutoSize** works well in the following situations:

-    - Displaying a caption of one or more lines.
+ - Displaying a caption of one or more lines
-    - Displaying the contents of a single-line **TextBox**.
+ - Displaying the contents of a single-line **TextBox**
-    - Displaying the contents of a multiline **TextBox** that is read-only to the user.
+ - Displaying the contents of a multiline **TextBox** that is read-only to the user

 > [!NOTE]
 > Avoid using **AutoSize** with an empty **TextBox** that also uses the **MultiLine** and **WordWrap** properties.
 When the user enters text into a **TextBox** with these properties, the **TextBox** automatically sizes to a long narrow box one character wide and as long as the line of text.